Nolancc/Nolancc/README.md

 # 💫 About Me:
-I am a student learning to code in my free time
+I am a student learning to code in my free time will be soon be taking a computer science course

 # 💻 Tech Stack: